 While you’re here…

-- Validate cloud infrastructure compliance for custom rules and a number of out-of-the-box policy frameworks like CIS Foundations Benchmark, HIPAA, PCI, SOC 2, NIST 800-53, ISO 27001, and GDPR.
+Get continuous cloud compliance visibility and reporting for your custom rules and a number of out-of-the-box policy frameworks like CIS Foundations Benchmark, HIPAA, PCI, SOC 2, NIST 800-53, ISO 27001, and GDPR.

 Fugue Developer is free forever and it takes just 15 minutes to get up and running.
 Get started here.